-The HttpSecurity.oauth2Client() DSL provides a number of configuration options for customizing components used by OAuth 2.0 Client.
-In addition, HttpSecurity.oauth2Client().authorizationCodeGrant() customization of enables the the Authorization Code grant.
+The HttpSecurity.oauth2Client() DSL provides a number of configuration options for customizing used core components by OAuth 2.0 Client.
+In addition, HttpSecurity.oauth2Client().authorizationCodeGrant() enables customization of the the Authorization Code grant.

 The following code shows the complete configuration options provided by the HttpSecurity.oauth2Client() DSL: